lovasoa/dezoomify/README.md

 #Download zoomable images

 _Dezoomify_ makes a downloadable image from an image viewable via a flash or html5 zoomable image interface.
-It works with several different zomable image tools, from several different websites (see the list below).
+It works with several different zoomable image tools, from several different websites (see the list below).

 Input : the URL of a site containing a zoomable image viewer.